OUTDOOR AND ENVIRONMENTAL EDUCATION SEMINAR

 Maximum enrolment sizeN/A

-One 1.0 hours seminar other recurrence on weekdays during the day from week 15 to week 15 and delivered via face-to-face.
+One 3.00 h seminar per week from week 0 to week 0 and delivered via face-to-face.